The Porch House, Stow

 This superior inn looks like a period-drama dream inside and out – there are leaded windows, exposed oak beams, honey-coloured stone walls, even an inglenook fireplace with carved symbols in the stone to protect you from witches and evil spirits.
 Which could account for the happy and relaxed vibe.
 For while The Porch House is definitely upmarket from your pop-in-for-a-pint local, there’s no snootiness here and there’d be no shame in arriving a bit dishevelled with the kids in tow.
 Although it is rather special, so you might want to savour it unencumbered and a tart yourself up a bit.
 We certainly did.

 There are nooks and crannies galore, with different areas to drink, dine and slouch in.
 A cosy seating area by the entrance offers comfy leather sofas to doze (sorry, recline) in, while the dining room is seriously grand, a definite step up from your average gastro-gaff.
 Go more casual in the airy conservatory or intimate bar area but wherever you choose, it is all stunningly designed.
-Honestly, this place is stylistically divine as far as pubs go.
+This place is stylistically divine as far as pubs go.
 There’s also a private dining area that seats up to 12 with its own bar, lounge, garden seating and loos.

 SCOFF & QUAFF